 MotherSchools Austria was launched in Vienna in 2015.
 Since then, the programme has been rolled out to four additional provinces (Tyrol, Styria, Carinthia, Lower Austria), and over 300 mothers have gone through the sessions.
 MotherSchools Austria is the first programme of its kind in the country and has been recognised by the Austrian government as a best practice approach to community-based prevention and security strategies.
 At the 2018 Prevention Summit in Vienna, WwB founder and executive director Edit Schlaffer held the civil society keynote on the significance of the newly-published ‘Austrian Strategy for Deradicalisation and the Prevention of Extremism’.
 This new national strategy, co-written by WwB and a number of other non-governmental organisations, takes into account the importance of civil society for prevention and deradicalisation and recognises for the first time the vital impact initiatives like the MotherSchools Model are having on communities threatened by toxic ideologies.

 The success of the first round of the MotherSchools paved the way for future MotherSchools in Austria, moving from Vienna to Graz, Innsbruck, St. Pölten and Villach.
-A total of five iterations have been successfully implemented thus far in Austria.
+A total of seven iterations have been successfully implemented thus far in Austria.
 The project has focused particularly on reaching migrant communities, including mothers from Afghanistan, Chechnya, Iraq, Iran, Syria, Pakistan, Yemen, Somalia.
 The following sections outline further details of MotherSchools in Austria, as it has progressed since 2015.

 MotherSchools Graz, Villach, St. Pölten | 2021